-- 1. Works best in unobstructed, open areas, when the sonde is expected to be horizontal.
-Sweep the mast and then walk in the direction of maximum signal strength as in Method 1. - 2.
-When the Scout displays a steady Equator line, center it on the screen and then follow it towards increasing signal strength.
-When maximum has been located, place the Scout close to the ground over the peak and move in all directions.
-Move the Scout away from the maximum signal strength, to make sure that the signal drops off on all sides.
+- Works best in unobstructed, open areas, when the sonde is expected to be horizontal.
+Sweep the mast and then walk in the direction of maximum signal strength as in Method 1. - When the Scout displays a steady Equator line centered on the screen, follow it towards increasing signal strength.
+When maximum signal strength is reached move the Scout along the Equator and in all directions to be sure that it is on the peak.